mwinel/sea-notes-saas-starter-kit/README.md

 - 📧 Email system (Resend.com integration)
 - 🖼️ File uploads and storage (DigitalOcean Spaces)
 - 🗄️ Database integration (DigitalOcean PostgreSQL)
+- 🤖 AI-powered content generation (DigitalOcean Inference API)
+- ✨ Automatic title generation for notes
 - 🚀 One-click deploy to DigitalOcean App Platform
 - 📊 User dashboard
 - 📝 Example notes app functionality (create, edit, delete notes)
-- ✨ Modern, responsive UI (Next.js, React, Material UI)
+- 🎨 Modern, responsive UI (Next.js, React, Material UI)

 Developers can use this kit as a clean, flexible starting point for your own SaaS app — or as a reference app to see how all the core pieces fit together on DigitalOcean.